Skip to content

 The problem

-Inspection data was being captured on paper at each station, then re-entered into Excel by the QC manager every Friday.
-The weekly summary report took her about six hours to produce, and by the time it surfaced any pattern (an uptick in a specific defect category on a specific line) the issue was already a few hundred parts deep.
+Inspection data was captured on paper at each station, then re-entered into Excel by the QC manager every Friday.
+The weekly summary report took her about six hours to produce.
+By the time it surfaced any pattern (an uptick in a specific defect category on a specific line), the issue was already a few hundred parts deep.

 The approach

-The build replaced the paper checklist with a tablet at each inspection station, feeding directly into Airtable.
+The paper checklist got replaced with a tablet at each inspection station, feeding directly into Airtable.
 Each shift’s inspections landed in real time. n8n watched the data nightly.
-An LLM looked at the latest twenty-four hours, compared against rolling baselines, and surfaced anything that was trending in a worrying direction.
-The output was a one-page morning summary that landed in the QC manager’s inbox at six a.m., with the actionable patterns called out and the rest summarized in passing.
+An LLM looked at the latest twenty-four hours, compared against rolling baselines, and surfaced anything trending in a worrying direction.
+The output was a one-page morning summary in the QC manager’s inbox at six a.m., with the actionable patterns called out and the rest summarized in passing.

 The Friday weekly report was now a mostly-finished draft by Friday morning, with the manager’s role reduced to writing the management commentary on top.